Kelly Holmes: Honours and awards

+In 2007, she was awarded an Honorary Doctorate from Loughborough University.

 In 2010, Holmes was inducted into the England Athletics Hall of Fame.

-In 2018, she was made honorary colonel of the Royal Armoured Corps Training Regiment.
+In 2018, she was made honorary colonel of the Royal Armoured Corps Training Regiment, serving as such until 1 November 2024.

 Dame Kelly Holmes Trust

 In 2008, Holmes founded the Dame Kelly Holmes Trust, a registered charity, to support young athletes and help the lives of young people facing disadvantage across the UK.
 As part of her pledge to the charity, she participated in the Powerman UK duathlon in 2014, one of several fundraising events she took part in.

 Post-athletics career

 Since 2004, Holmes has taken part in "On Camp with Kelly" athletics camps which train junior athletes, sponsored by insurance company Aviva (formerly Norwich Union).

 In 2005, she won the Laureus World Sports Award for Sportswoman of the Year.
 The same year, she named the P&O Cruise ship MS Arcadia.
 On 21 August, she competed in her final race in the UK, the 800 m at the Norwich Union British Grand Prix meeting in Sheffield.
 Her training schedule during the summer of 2005 had been disrupted by a recurrent Achilles tendon injury, and she finished the race in eighth place, limping across the finish line and completing a lap of honour on a buggy.

 On 6 December 2005, Holmes announced her retirement from athletics, saying she had reassessed her future after the death of a friend, as well as citing a lack of motivation to continue.

 In May 2009, Holmes was named as the president of Commonwealth Games England, succeeding Sir Chris Chataway, who had held the post since 1994.
 The organisation's chairman Sir Andrew Foster said: "Dame Kelly has been an outstanding athlete both for Team England and Great Britain.
 She is a truly inspirational and respected figure in the sporting world and will be a wonderful ambassador for Commonwealth Games England."

 On 18 March 2019, Holmes, along with Paula Radcliffe and Sharron Davies, announced they would be writing a letter to the International Olympic Committee targeting trans women who compete in women's sports categories.

+On January 2023, Holmes spoke again on the subject of transgender individuals' inclusion in sports stating she had "been ignorant", and believes that transgender individuals should receive fair outcomes in all areas of life, including sports, for those whose gender identity differs from the one assigned at birth.

+Holmes is known for her advocacy on various health-related topics, particularly mental health and menopause.